Blindspotting

-Blindspotting is a 2018 American comedy-drama film written by, produced by and starring Daveed Diggs and Rafael Casal.
-Carlos López Estrada directs while Janina Gavankar, Jasmine Cephas Jones, Ethan Embry, Tisha Campbell-Martin, Utkarsh Ambudkar, and Wayne Knight also star.
+Blindspotting is a 2018 American comedy-drama film written and produced by Daveed Diggs and Rafael Casal.
+The film is directed by Carlos López Estrada (in his feature directorial debut), and Diggs and Casal star alongside Janina Gavankar, Jasmine Cephas Jones, Ethan Embry, Tisha Campbell-Martin, Utkarsh Ambudkar, and Wayne Knight.
 The plot follows a parolee with three days left on his sentence, only to have him witness a police shooting that threatens to ruin a lifelong friendship.

-Casal and Diggs, childhood friends in real-life, wrote the screenplay in the mid-2000s, initially to speak for the city of Oakland, which they felt was often misrepresented in film.
+Diggs and Casal, childhood friends in real life, wrote the screenplay in the mid-2000s, initially to speak for the city of Oakland, which they felt was often misrepresented in film.
 After years of delays, the pair's schedules finally allowed them to make the film, with principal photography beginning in June 2017.

-Blindspotting had its world premiere on January 18, 2018 in the U.S. Dramatic Competition section at the 2018 Sundance Film Festival and was released in the United States on July 20, 2018, by Lionsgate.
+Blindspotting had its world premiere on January 18, 2018 in the U.S. Dramatic Competition section at the 2018 Sundance Film Festival.
+The film had a limited theatrical release on July 20, 2018, before expanding wide on July 27, 2018.
 The film received positive reviews from critics, and at the 34th Independent Spirit Awards, was nominated for Best Male Lead for Diggs' performance, while López Estrada earned a Directors Guild of America Award nomination for Outstanding Directing – First-Time Feature Film.

 A spin-off sequel television series of same name, created and executive produced by Diggs and Casal and run by Casal, premiered in 2021.
-It focuses on Jones' character, Ashley, with Diggs and Casal reprising their roles as guests.
+It focuses on Jones' character, Ashley, with Casal also part of the main cast and Diggs appearing as guest.

 Plot

-Collin Hoskins (Daveed Diggs), a convicted felon, is struggling to finish the last three days of his probation.
-Collin, along with his short-tempered best friend Miles Turner (Rafael Casal), works for a moving company located in Oakland, California.
-One night while waiting for a red light, Collin witnesses a white police officer (Ethan Embry) using lethal force on a fleeing black suspect.
+Collin Hoskins, an African-American convicted felon, is struggling to finish the last three days of his probation.
+Collin, along with his short-tempered white best friend, Miles Turner, works for a moving company located in Oakland, California.
+One night while waiting for a red light, Collin witnesses a white police officer fatally shoot a fleeing black man.
 As Collin is haunted by the incident, he begins to have nightmares and experiences hallucinations.

-At the same time, Miles becomes distraught by the gentrification of Oakland, and a resulting sense of loss of identity, home, and belonging.